50 Best Places to Live in the United States

 If it isn’t the passionate sports fans, the fresh seafood, or the delicious water (seriously, Boston was voted as having the tastiest tap water in the United States!) that win you over to this Massachusetts must-visit, then it must be the great quality of life.
 Deutsche Bank ranked Boston eighth in the world in terms of quality of life, making it the highest American city on the list.

 Whether you want to chow down on some street tacos, hike the red rock canyons, or simply bask in the 300-plus sunny days that Phoenix is known for, the city is full of delicious food and exciting outdoor adventures.
 An added bonus for homeowners is the state’s very low property tax.
-And if you can’t get enough of the sandy sunsets, here are the 10 most stunning desert escapes in the United States.

 When it comes to the best places to live by the beach, Melbourne beat out major cities like San Diego and Honolulu to take the number one spot.
 And the sun and sand aren’t its only attraction—Melbourne is also the center of the Space Coast with Cape Canaveral and the Kennedy Space Center so there’s a lot of job growth and cutting-edge technology in the area.
 Psst: These are the Florida beaches that locals want to keep secret.